Shobhit-Nagpal/pgn/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Acknowledgements

+This module was made by reading the PGN specification provided by [fsmosca](https://github.com/fsmosca/PGN-Standard).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This module is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.